ZhenyingZhu/ToDoAndTracker/README.md

 #### Planer

-**HERE**
+Basically a todo app.

 Show a list of tags on the left.
-Should also provide a way to select tags to show on this list.
+Should also provide a way to filter tags to show on this list by toggle the visibility of a tag.

 Click a tag can show a list of projects in the middle.
-Should provide a way to sort those projects.
+Should provide a way to sort those projects, by created time, expect start time, expect deadline, priority.
+Allow to hide or display completed projects.

 Click a project can bring up the details on the right.
-The details include a list of tasks and a note.
-Can also edit the project and tasks associate with it.
+The details include a list of tasks and the project note.
+Can also edit the project name, note and tasks associate with it.
+Tasks are sorted by task step num.
+The step num can be changed here.
+Can hide or display not-in-progress tasks.

 Tasks should only have names.
 All other details should be recorded in the note.

 #### Report Page

+**HERE**

 Three kinds of reports: per day, per project and an efficiency view.
 Should allow to select as a drop down list in the nav bar.